 Confidential Health Records

-Confidential health records should be stored in a secure area accessible only to the school health care provider, unless an appropriately executed release under Ch.
-70.02 has been obtained.
+Confidential health records should be stored in a secure area accessible only to the school health care provider, unless an appropriately executed release under Chapter 70.02 RCW has been obtained.
 Such records are also covered by the Family Education Rights and Privacy Act, permitting parent access to review and otherwise exercise FERPA rights regarding the records.
 There is a higher standard of confidentiality and minor student’s rights of privacy for records pertaining to HIV, sexually transmitted diseases, drug or alcohol treatment, mental health treatment, family planning, or abortion.
 The releases for information regarding sexually transmitted diseases, HIV, and drug or alcohol treatment are more restrictive than ordinary medical releases.

-Challenges and Hearings
+Amendment of Records and Hearing

-At the time of inspection and review, the parent or adult student granted access to records may challenge the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.
-Custodians ( teacher, counselor, nurse, psychologist) may honor such demands by correcting or deleting records which are misleading, violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.
+At the time of inspection and review, the parent or adult student granted access to records may request that information in the student’s records be amended.
+Custodians (e.g., teacher, counselor, nurse, psychologist) may honor such requests by correcting or deleting records which are misleading, violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.

-If the senior custodian denies the demanded correction or deletion, the parent or adult student may request an informal hearing before the superintendent , which hearing will be held within 10 school days of the receipt of such request.
-During the hearing, the superintendent will review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
-The superintendent will send his/her written decision to the parent or adult student within 10 school days of the hearing.
+If the senior custodian denies the requested correction or deletion, the parent or adult student may request an informal hearing before the superintendent or designee, which hearing will be held within 10 school days of the receipt of such request.
+During the hearing, the superintendent or designee will review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
+The superintendent or designee will send his/her written decision to the parent or adult student within 10 school days of the hearing.

-Upon denial of correction or deletion by the superintendent , the parent or adult student may make a written request for a board hearing, which is closed to the public to be conducted in conjunction with the board’s next regular meeting.
-During such hearing, the board will review the facts as presented by the parent or adult student and senior custodian and decide whether or not to order the demanded correction or deletion.
-The board will send its written decision to the parent or adult student within 10 school days of the hearing.

-arents or adult students challenging the appropriateness and accuracy of student records may insert a written explanation of their objections in such records.
+If the district still decides not to amend the records as a result of the hearing, the parent or adult student requesting amendment of the records may insert a written explanation of their objections in such records.

 Maintenance of Student Records

 The student’s principal, counselor, or teacher will be the custodian of the cumulative folder.
 The principal or the student’s counselor will be the custodian of the supplementary records.
-Duplicate copies of all guidance case study reports and reports from non-school agencies contained in a student’s supplementary record may be maintained in the district office under the supervision of the superintendent .
+Duplicate copies of all guidance case study reports and reports from non-school agencies contained in a student’s supplementary record may be maintained in the district office under the supervision of the superintendent or designee.

 Custodians will: